 Parking: Park at any entrance to the mall.

-Clinic name: DHS Community-Based Clinic Rock County
+Clinic name: Community-Based Vaccine Clinic in Rock County

-Parking: Park in the left parking lot.
+Parking: Park in front of the building.

 City of Milwaukee Health Department FEMA Mass Vaccination Clinics